 It is no coincidence that the world’s most important prize in haute cuisine is held in Lyon.
 The southern French city and its surroundings are a mecca for the gourmet hospitality industry.
 The Rhône-Alpes region also boasts the highest density of gourmet restaurants in France.

 The prize is now recognised as the most famous competition in the industry sector and attracts the world’s finest chefs who put their skills on show.
-The 18th Grand Final takes place at the end of September 2021 – as always, at the Sirha trade fair, which is now also one of the leading events in the food service and hospitality sector.
-Participants from 24 countries will compete here for the coveted trophy.
+Participants from all over the world try to snatch the coveted trophy at the Grand Final.
 The candidates are supported by a young assistant, the commis de cuisine, who must not be older than 22 years of age, plus a coach.
 The jury’s assessment criteria include presentation, flavour, work methods and the originality of the dishes.
 Points are awarded that ultimately lead to victory in gold, silver and bronze.

 Inspiration for the hospitality industry

 However, this culinary showdown is not just about honouring the most talented chef.
 It also aims to inspire the industry sector and highlight the latest trends.
-For this reason, the 2021 event incorporates another new twist: in addition to preparing the traditional platter dish – with beef chuck as the main ingredient – the candidates must also create a takeaway meal.
-This meal must include a starter, main course and dessert – focusing on tomatoes as the seasonal product.
-A composition with a black tiger shrimp is to be created for the main dish.
-Apart from being one of the main sponsors of the event, METRO France is also supplying the cherry tomato and black tiger shrimp as ingredients for the takeaway theme competition.
-The trick: participants must develop a reusable box themselves made of plant-based materials in which to package their creation-to-go sustainably.
+In 2021 for example, the candidates had to create a take-away meal.
+It was to consist of a starter, main course and dessert, focusing on the tomatoes as the seasonal product.
+For the main course, the task was to develop a composition with black tiger prawn.
+Apart from being one of the main sponsors of the event, METRO France was also supplying the cherry tomato and black tiger shrimp as ingredients for the takeaway theme competition.
+The trick: participants had to develop a reusable box themselves made of plant-based materials in which to package their creation-to-go sustainably.
 In this way, the Bocuse d’Or is paying tribute to the growth of the takeaway business during the coronavirus pandemic.
 It is also meeting calls from the hospitality industry and guests for more sustainability – a new and exciting challenge for the top chefs on the path to the gastronomy Olympics.